 When looking for a meter that will suit all of your current and future needs, having a solution that allows you to swap out filters, input optics and or detectors and calibration factors can be an important feature.

 Many low cost meters do not allow for component swapping because the detector is hard-wired or built in, as are the sensor components.
 Why is this a limiting factor?
 As with most things, one size often doesn’t fit all.
 If you purchase a meter now for UV lamps and later add LED’s, you may be forced to purchase a costly new meter and sensor rather than just changing out a sensor, filter or calibration factor.
 As new, more powerful lamp designs emerge there is a great benefit to adding attenuation to an existing sensor rather than replacing your entire system.
 New technologies may also include new wavelengths such as changing from 254 nm to 222 nm lamps.

 A Lamp’s output can change over time and the ability to measure lower signals for longer periods of time may arise.
 New applications may require a completely different sensor sensitivity range.
 Selecting a more diversified meter is future proofing your investment.
 It’s like having the capability of multiple meters in a single device.

-Lastly, if you are looking for maximum versatility, select a meter whose detectors offer remote measurements, in addition to supporter cal factors, sensors, filter, or optic changes.
+Lastly, if you are looking for maximum versatility, select a meter whose detectors offer remote measurements, in addition to support for additional cal factors, sensors, filters, or optic changes.
 These detectors may be at the end of cables that are many feet long or operate as stand-alone devices.